 - 4.1 The first on-site frontages audit for the initial version of the Retail Frontages Study was undertaken in 2001.
-Further audits, with subsequent Study updates, were carried out in 2002, 2003 and 2009. - 4.2 Since 2013, audits and Study updates have been carried out annually at the start of each year.
-An extraordinary biannual update was carried out in July 2017 (only for the town centre frontages), to assist the commencement of work on the Town Centre Area Action Plan. - 4.3 In 2020, an audit was carried out but the Study was not updated because the Harlow Local Development Plan was still going through the Examination process.
-Data from the 2020 audit is, however, included in the 2021 update of the Study. - 4.4 In March 2020, the UK experienced national restrictions and a 'lockdown' due to the Covid-19 pandemic, which closed all 'non-essential' shops, as well as restaurants, pubs, bars, cafes and other uses.
-These closures lasted until Summer 2020, but further national restrictions saw closures again in November 2020 and most of the period from December 2020 to April 2021. - 4.5 The first audit following the start of the pandemic took place in late April 2021, after national operating restrictions on 'non-essential' shops had been lifted.
-While most hospitality uses remained at least partially closed until later in the Spring and Summer of 2021, they were considered to still be in use for the purpose of the audit (unless it was clear that a unit in question had permanently closed). - 4.6 The next audit and Study update is due in early 2022.
+Further audits, with subsequent Study updates, were carried out in 2002, 2003 and 2009. - 4.2 Since 2013, audits and Study updates have been carried out annually.
+These were initially done in January each year but, since 2021, they have been undertaken in April instead.
+This lines up with the standard annual monitoring periods for the Harlow Local Development Plan (HLDP), which run from 1 April to 31 March.
+It also avoids recording the status of the frontage of any units which housed only temporary Christmas-related 'pop-up' uses. - 4.3 An extraordinary biannual update for the town centre frontages was carried out in July 2017, to assist the commencement of work on town centre policies and guidance. - 4.4 In 2020, an audit was carried out but the Study was not updated because the HLDP was still going through the Examination process.
+Data from the 2020 audit is, however, provided in the 2021 version of the Study. - 4.5 In March 2020, the UK experienced national restrictions and a 'lockdown' due to the Covid-19 pandemic, which closed all 'non-essential' shops, as well as restaurants, pubs, bars, cafes and other uses.
+These closures lasted until Summer 2020, but further national restrictions saw closures again in November 2020 and most of the period from December 2020 to April 2021. - 4.6 The first audit following the start of the pandemic took place in late April 2021, after national operating restrictions on 'non-essential' shops had been lifted.
+While most hospitality uses remained at least partially closed until later in the Spring and Summer of 2021, they were considered to still be in use for the purpose of the audit (unless it was clear that a unit had permanently closed). - 4.7 A subsequent audit took place in April 2022 and the next audit is due in April 2023.